TeamWin/android_device_lenovo_manning/README.md

 This device tree can be used to build TWRP for Lenovo K8 Note

+It uses a kernel with custom config that is already build from source

-Clone Kernel Source from here https://github.com/Maanush2004/android_kernel_lenovo_manning Use twrp branch on top of build directory use this command to clone it
+If you want to compile kernel manually, clone https://github.com/Maanush2004/android_kernel_lenovo_manning Use twrp branch on top of build directory use this command to clone it

 git clone https://github.com/Maanush2004/android_kernel_lenovo_manning -b twrp kernel/lenovo/manning